Ben Clyde

-Benjamin James Clyde (born June 10, 1951) is an American retired basketball player.
+Benjamin James Clyde (born June 10, 1951) is an American former basketball player.
 Born in Albany, Georgia, he played for Florida State University.
-He was selected by the Boston Celtics in the 5th round (89th pick overall) of the 1974 NBA draft, then played for the Celtics (1974–75) in the NBA for 25 games.
+He was selected by the Boston Celtics in the 5th round (89th pick overall) of the 1974 NBA draft, then played for the Celtics (1974–75) in the National Basketball Association (NBA) for 25 games.

 Sportswriter Vince Murray called Clyde "the best high school basketball player [he had] ever seen", and Barry McDermott of Sports Illustrated described Clyde as "a superior individual basketball talent", but Clyde's career suffered due to his repeated conflicts with other players and coaches.

 Career

 In 1971, while he attended Ellsworth Community College, Clyde was voted Most Valuable Player of the year by the National Junior College Athletic Association.
 He later transferred to Florida State University, where he played well but clashed with his coaches.
 After Clyde was suspended for punching an opposing player during one game, Coach Hugh Durham described him as "thinking about himself and the hell with Florida State".

 On the Celtics, Clyde played frequently in the early part of the 1974–75 season, while Don Nelson was injured.
 However, after Nelson's recovery, Clyde was given less playing time.
 Ultimately, he refused to go into a game after being tapped to play a "clean-up operation" in the last two minutes.
 After this incident, Clyde was benched for the remainder of the season, and turned down a contract to play with the Celtics for another season.